m50d/m50d.github.com/_posts/2014-12-09-look-back-in-anger.md

 In a bit of synchronicity, I'm also returning to *Fate-Stay Night*.
 My introduction to animé is entangled with the lesser-known visual novel medium; in the next year (2006) I played the newly-translated *Tsukihime*.
 Due to various reasons I completed the first two routes of *F/SN* but never the third.
 I might mention how that's going in some of my posts.

 But for now, *Gundam Seed*.
 It starts... pretty well, actually.
 Opening with a narrated backstory is never an ideal choice, but this show makes the best of it, giving a light sketch of events, a loose impression of the variety of nations in its world, the *Gundam*-standard "war is hell" slant present but not overbearing.

+And then we get what I see now as a